-If you do not supply information or cooperate as described above, We may deny the claims subject to investigation and We, where permitted by law, may end your coverage.
+If you do not supply information or cooperate as described above, We may deny the claims subject to investigation and We, where permitted by law, may terminate your coverage.

-Medicare - Any benefits covered under both this Booklet and Medicare will be covered according to Medicare Secondary Payer legislation, regulations, and Centers for Medicare & Medicaid Services guidelines, subject to federal court decisions.
+Medicare - Any benefits covered under both this Booklet and Medicare will be paid pursuant to Medicare Secondary Payor legislation, regulations, and Health Care Financing Administration guidelines, subject to federal court decisions.
 Federal law controls whenever there is a conflict among state law, Booklet provisions, and federal law.

-Except when federal law require Us to be the primary payer, the benefits under this Booklet if you are age 65 and older, or Members otherwise eligible for Medicare, do not duplicate any benefit for which you are entitled under Medicare, including Part B. Where Medicare is the responsible payer, all sums payable by Medicare for services provided to you shall be reimbursed by or on your behalf to Us, to the extent We have made payment for such services.
-For the purposes of the calculation of benefits, if you have not enrolled in Medicare Part B, we will calculate benefits as if you had enrolled.
-You should enroll in Medicare Part B as soon as possible to avoid potential liability.
+Except when federal law requires Us to be the primary payor, the benefits under this Booklet if you are age 65 and older, or if you are otherwise eligible for Medicare, do not duplicate any benefit for which you are entitled under Medicare, including Part B and/or Part D. We will coordinate benefits with Medicare consistent with applicable law.
+Where Medicare is the responsible payor, all sums payable by Medicare for services provided to you shall be reimbursed by or on your behalf to the Plan, to the extent We have authorized payment for such services.